craftcms/docs/docs/3.x/extend/graphql.md

 ## Overview

-Unlike Craft’s element queries that are built on the fly, the GraphQL schema needs to define every possible query and data type up front.
+Unlike Craft’s element queries that are built on the fly, a GraphQL schema needs to define every possible query and data type up front.

-The fundamental difference between Craft and GraphQL APIs, combined with Craft’s flexible content modeling, means the greatest challenge for your custom implementation is likely to be planning rather than the mechanics of making it happen.
+This fundamental difference between Craft and GraphQL APIs, combined with Craft’s flexible content modeling, means _mapping out_ your custom implementation will probably take more effort than writing the code to make it happen.

 Important questions to consider:

 1. What kinds of data do you need to expose, and how complex is each?\
 (Are there nested objects or multiple types?
 Will you need to support eager loading?)
 2. What sort of arguments, if any, do you need to make available for narrowing your result set?
-3. Should this data be available in the public schema, or will you need to add and honor schema permissions?
+3. Should this data be available in the public schema, or will you need to add and honor schema “permissions”?

+Craft relies on the [webonyx/graphql-php](https://github.com/webonyx/graphql-php) library and we’ll assume you’ve familiarized yourself with [GraphQL basics](https://graphql.org/learn/).
+It’s worth taking a look at each if you haven’t already.

 ::: tip
-If you’re not already familiar with GraphQL terminology and the [webonyx/graphql-php](https://github.com/webonyx/graphql-php) library Craft uses, take care to keep Craft and GraphQL terminology separate; there are overlapping terms that can be confusing.
+Be mindful of Craft vs. GraphQL terminology, because there are overlapping terms that can be confusing.
 It helps to pay careful attention to namespacing when looking at code examples.
 :::

 The rest of this page will cover each of the main things you may need to work with.
 If you’d like some concrete examples, have a look at Craft’s own pieces in the [`src/gql/` directory](https://github.com/craftcms/cms/tree/main/src/gql).